 One of the more frightening effects of too much Buprenex is breathing problems.

+Spotting an overdose is key – overdose is treatable if spotted in time!
 Fortunately a number of symptoms can tip us off to a cat suffering from a Buprenex overdose.

-But, don’t worry too much!
+Don’t worry too much!
 This is highly unlikely to happen to your cat.

 In the absence of FDA ratings, vets have compiled their own from existing studies, and also drawn on the guidelines of other countries.